 Exxene siloxane coatings are thermal-cure materials that produce a hard, rigid surface with a glassy appearance.
 The polymeric content consists of modified, polysilsesquioxanes sol gel in an alcohol or glycol ether solution.
 Solutions are low viscosity, fast drying liquids supplied at 15 - 30% solids and do not require refrigerated storage.
+Coatings adhere to a variety of substrates including polycarbonate sheet.

 Silicone (polysiloxane) hard coatings provide superior abrasion resistance and inertness to hostile chemical and environmental conditions.
 These coatings are applicable to many substrates, but the majority of applications are on nonmetallic surfaces, especially plastics.
 The fully cured organometallic polymer provides a semi-crystalline barrier that is several microns in thickness and eliminates scratching and abrasion normally encountered with uncoated plastics.
 They exhibit excellent light transmission and actually improve the optical properties of most substrate material by eliminating substrate surface roughness which contributes to reduced clarity in the uncoated state.
 Chemical resistance is dramatically enhanced through encapsulation of the substrate surface with the crosslinked siloxane matrix.

 Silicone hardcoats are routinely used on cast or extruded plastics sheets and injection-molded or cast lenses, windows, and structural housings.
+These coatings are especially suited for application upon extruded polycarbonate sheet.

 All siloxane hardcoats can be applied by dip, flow, spin, and spray methods.
 Flow coating of large surface areas often requires dilution and large flow volume to limit the coating thickness and prevent cracks which originate from the areas of thicker coating.